pontus-vision/pontus-vision/k8s/README.md

 8) Use the user name lmartins@pontusnetworks.com and the default password pa55word

 ## Secret Files
 This demo uses Kubernetes secrets to store various sensitive passwords and credentials.
 You'll need to create your own, but to get you started, we have created a tar file with sample formats.
-Please create a directory structure similar to the following [here is a sample tar file](/sample-secrets.tar.gz):

 9) Download this file  [here is a sample tar file](/sample-secrets.tar.gz), and run
 ```
 tar xzvf sample-secrets.tar.gz